rcrowther/updownrecord/README.rst

 Status
 ------
 This has been a tedious and time-consuming app to write.
-The problems are the uneven APIs for Python parsers (though I am glad they are available and developed), resolution of approaches to data structuring, Django's implementation, and a constantly changing API.
+The problems are the uneven APIs for Python parsers (though I am glad they are available and developed), resolution of approaches to data structuring, Django's Serialization implementation, and a constantly changing API.

 Do not rely on the API.
 Fortunately, the app is a leaf node, ending with users.
 No worry about dependancies.